 An exceptional dining experience awaits you in Cavendish at the Bunyip Hotel.
 While the river views are blissful to take in as you dine, it is the foodie feast that will steadfastly stick.
-James Campbell, former head chef of illustrious Sydney restaurant Modiva, has returned to his home town to serve up locals and fortunate visitors a country feast with a modern-day twist.
+James Campbell, former head chef of illustrious Melbourne restaurant Modiva, has returned to his home town to serve up locals and fortunate visitors a country feast with a modern-day twist.
 James perfectly mixes his farm upbringing with his impeccable culinary experience to deliver dishes that are fresh and fabulous.Â You can even encounter his cooking style up close and personal with a chef’s table lunch offered at the pub.

 The Bridge Cafe is irrefutably a central hub of Cavendish.
 Not only does it provide a relaxed dining experience but it also acts as the local post office and convenience store.
 The stretch of capabilities of The Bridge Cafe in no way deters from their delicious food offerings.
 Owners, Nick and Vicki, lovingly bake and stock the menu, so all the breakfasts and lunches are teeming with tastiness.